salzman-lab/SPLASH/README.md

 | --direction | The relative direction to search for candidate consensus sequences and targets, options: `up`, `down` | `down` |

 *Annotation-related parameters*
+if these parameters are not passed in, the pipeline will default to hg38 versions of these files, hosted on sherlock
 | Argument              | Description       |
 | --------------------- | ----------------- |
 | --genome_index | bowtie2 genome index used in `genome_annotations_*` files |